ECU-Mobile-Computing/mobile-dev-material/assignment-maui-xaml.md

 - standard controls use the default/global MAUI namespace
 - `x:` is for XAML-specific features

-The app is easiest to understand when the MAUI controls are written without a custom prefix.
-The app should not look like `maui:Label` or `maui:Button` in the beginner version.

-### Note for .NET 11
-In modern .NET 11 MAUI, the compiler may inject the default XAML namespaces implicitly.
-That means in some code examples you may not see the `xmlns` declarations explicitly.
-But for learning, keep them visible at first so students can see what is happening.

-After the namespace section, use the global/default namespace pattern in examples.

 ### Student task
 Add a short comment above the `ContentPage` root explaining that the default namespace gives access to MAUI controls without a prefix.